chiarapepp/Statical-Learning/README.md

 This project focuses on estimating a regression function using the Nadaraya-Watson kernel regression estimator on both synthetic and real data.
 The goal was to model the functional relationship between variables and estimate the regression function.

 3. Contest :
-In this contest, CART, Random Forest, and BART models were applied to analyze key variables in League of Legends.
+CART, Random Forest, and BART models were applied to analyze key variables in League of Legends.

 ### Final Exam: DBSCAN Analysis
 This final exam project involves an in-depth analysis of DBSCAN (Density-Based Spatial Clustering of Applications with Noise), applied to both real and simulated datasets.
 The analysis includes a detailed description of the algorithm and its performance on various data types.